axelmierczuk/sportyfin-doc/docs/source/usage.rst

    docker run -v <Path Where You Want Output>:/sportyfin/output sportyfin
    # For example: docker run -v ~/Desktop:/sportyfin/output sportyfin

-_OR_ you may pull the container with the following:
+Or you may pull the container with the following:

 .. code:: console
    docker pull sportyfin/sportyfin:latest